-Top 5 Beautiful Iranian Villages
+Top 12 Beautiful Iranian Villages that WOW You

 Like any country in the world, Iran also has a routine and classic routes that most visitors prefer to take when they first travel to Iran.

 However, the beauty of nature and landscapes in Iran are endless.
-Some of the villages have a unique architecture, if you stay with us and spend a few minutes reading this article, you will be familiar with those.
+Some of the Iranian villages have a unique architecture, if you stay with us and spend a few minutes reading this article, you will be familiar with those.

-1) Abyaneh Village
+1. Abyaneh Village

 With more than 2,000 years of history, the beautiful and